-The Portuguese-Chinese Chamber of Commerce and Industry (CCILC) was founded in 1978.
+The Portugal-China Chamber of Commerce and Industry (CCILC) was founded in 1978.
 It is a non-profit private entity devoted to the development of the economic and commercial relations between Portugal and the People’s Republic of China.

 In its governing bodies are included the most relevant industrial and financial groups in the bilateral context (Haitong Bank, REN/State Grid, Huawei, China Three Gorges, Caixa Geral de Depósitos, TAP – Air Portugal, Fidelidade/Fosun, Millenium BCP, Estoril Sol, Novo Banco, TAP, etc), among almost 300 associated companies.
 With headquarters in Lisbon, it has a representative office at the north of the country, Guimarães, and a delegation in Macao.